 Let’s dig further into the pros and cons so you can better understand why these contracts do or don’t work for a given project.

-The Advantages of Lump Sum Contracts
+The Pros of Lump Sum Contracts

 Lump sum contracts can provide benefits for both sides on a construction project.
 Here are some of the biggest advantages.